ovh/docs/pages/cloud/private-cloud/manager_ovh_private_cloud/guide.en-gb.md

 #### Backup

-The Backup tab allows you to order a Veeam Backup solution.<br>
+The Backup tab allows you to activate a Veeam Backup solution.<br>
 Check out the [Activating and using Veeam Managed Backup](https://docs.ovh.com/gb/en/private-cloud/veeam-backup-as-a-service/) for more details.

 ![BACKUP](images/en16backup.png){.thumbnail}